pawelpuszka/ComputerStoreDatabase/README.md

   * Transactions
   * Clients

-  In this case Java with Jsoup was very helpful to get some data from random websites.
+  In this case `Java` with `Jsoup` was very helpful to get some data from random websites.

-  Then I had to code some scripts in PL/SQL to generate
+  Then I had to generate other

 my database project